mpazaryna/crewai-projects/research/README.md

 poetry install
 ```

+## Configuration

+To switch between `ChatOpenAI` and `ChatGroq` for agent initialization, set the `AGENT_MODEL` environment variable to either `ChatOpenAI` or `ChatGroq`.
+This allows for easy switching between the two models without altering the codebase.

 ## Running the Project

 To kickstart your crew of AI agents and begin task execution, run this from the root folder of your project: